Constitution & Bylaws of the Capital District Democratic Socialists of America

 Section 1 – Name.
-The name of the Chapter shall be the Capital District Democratic Socialists of America, a not-for-profit corporation, hereinafter referred to as “the Chapter,” or “Capital District DSA.”
+The name of the Local Chapter shall be the Capital District Local Chapter of the Democratic Socialists of America (DSA), a not-for-profit corporation, hereinafter referred to as “the Chapter,” “CDDSA,” or “Capital District DSA.”

 Section 2 – Territory.
-The Chapter shall conduct activities in the greater Capital District, defined as Albany, Rensselaer, Schenectady, Fulton, Montgomery, Saratoga, Warren, Washington, Greene, and Columbia Counties, by the charter granted by the national Democratic Socialists of America to Capital District DSA.
+The Chapter shall conduct activities in the greater Albany area, defined as Albany, Rensselaer, Schenectady, Fulton, Montgomery, Saratoga, Warren, Washington, Greene, and Columbia Counties, by the charter granted by the national Democratic Socialists of America to the Capital District DSA.

 ARTICLE II.
 Purpose & Mission.